apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/TimelineServiceV2.md

 instance.
 Currently, it is not possible to write to Timeline Service outside the context of a YARN application (i.e. no off-cluster client).

-When YARN Timeline Service v.2 is disabled, one should expect no functional or performance impact on any other existing functionality.
+When YARN Timeline Service v.2 is disabled, one must expect no functional or performance impact on any other existing functionality.

 The work to make it production-ready continues.
 Some key items include